Dr Amy Loughery

 Profile

-I am currently working on an N8 Police Research Partnership project with Dr Laura Bainbridge, which seeks to understand and prevent ‘cuckooing’ victimisation in the North of England, conducted in partnership with seven police forces and a local Violence Reduction Unit (VRU).
-We are also working on a Research England Policy Support Fund project to produce a ‘cuckooing toolkit’ for social housing providers in partnership with local stakeholders.
-I am an active member of the Cuckooing Research and Prevention Network, for which I have contributed to written responses to Parliament and the House of Lords on new and existing legislation, and I have co-chaired network symposiums and conferences.
-I am also currently co-editing a volume for Routledge entitled ‘Cuckooing Victimisation: County Lines and Beyond’ alongside Dr Laura Bainbridge (Leeds) and Professor Rosemary Broad (Manchester).
+I am an active member of the Cuckooing Research and Prevention Network, for which I have contributed to written responses and submitted evidence to Parliament and the House of Lords on new and existing legislation; co-chair network symposiums and conferences; and regularly speak at external events.
+I am a member of the Centre for Criminal Justice Studies (Leeds) and the Social Research Association (SRA).
+I am also currently co-editing a volume for Routledge entitled ‘Cuckooing Victimisation: County Lines and Beyond’ with Dr Laura Bainbridge (Leeds) and Professor Rosemary Broad (Manchester).

 Research interests

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 Qualifications